Short on time? Here’s the best antivirus with keylogger protection in 2022:

 TotalAV is an easy-to-use antivirus with good anti-keylogger protection.
 While TotalAV doesn’t have a lot of extra features, both its antivirus scanner and extra tools are easy to understand and access, making TotalAV a particularly good option for non-technical users who don’t have much experience with antiviruses.

 TotalAV performed really well during my malware tests — I tested both its antivirus scanner and real-time protections against the same keyloggers and malware samples as the other brands on this list, and TotalAV stopped nearly all of the malware, failing to catch only a couple of zero-day malware attacks that I simulated on my test PC.

 - System cleanup and optimization tools.

 I like TotalAV’s website safety extension, Safe Site — it seamlessly integrates into a user’s web browser and shows whether a website is safe or malicious.
 When testing the extension, it alerted me to over 100 phishing websites that are built to track a user’s keystrokes and steal important information like bank account logins and social media accounts.

-TotalAV offers a range of packages, including the Antivirus Pro package that covers 3 devices, TotalAV Internet Security that covers 5 devices and adds a VPN with unlimited data, and the Total Security package that covers 6 devices and includes an ad blocker and a password manager.
+TotalAV offers a range of packages, including the Antivirus Pro package that covers 3 devices for $29.00 / year, TotalAV Internet Security that covers 5 devices and adds a VPN with unlimited data for $39.00 / year and the Total Security package that covers 6 devices and includes an ad blocker and a password manager for $49.00 / year.

 TotalAV offers a great level of protection against the latest malware and cybersecurity threats.
 TotalAV’s intuitive interface makes it a good option for non-tech-savvy users, as all features are very easy to understand, access, and use.
 All of TotalAV’s plans offer malware protection, but the Total Security plan includes added tools like a VPN (with unlimited data), a password manager, and ad blocker.